jillian-maroket/portfolio/docs/index.md

 I specialize in structured authoring, which is a standardized, methodological approach to content creation.

-## Content Strategy

-_Designing conversations between products and users_

-I establish content types, structures, and formats, and use technology to efficiently develop, manage, and deliver content.

 [Back to top](#designing-with-words)

 # Skills

+- Project management
 - Content architecture
+- Creation of terminology and style standards
+- Configuration of authoring and publishing environments
 - UX writing
-- Documentation writing (for developers and product console users)
-- Topic-based authoring using the Darwin Information Typing Architecture (DITA)
+- Documentation writing using the Darwin Information Typing Architecture (DITA) and Docs-as-Code approaches
 - Marketing writing (articles, datasheets, website copy, video scripts)
 - Structural, technical, and copy editing
 - Audio-visual media production
-- Creation of terminology and style standards
-- Configuration of authoring and publishing environments
-- Project management

 # Tools and Technology